-Aristotle also claimed that only mankind was capable of smelling ‘aestheticically’ and enjoying the perfumes of flowers.
+The classic philosopher also claimed that only human beings were capable of smelling ‘aestheticically’ and enjoying the perfumes of flowers.
 Obviously he was wrong, as many animals sniff flowers without the purpose of eating them.

-3. The first more complex classification system was created by the famous botanist Linnaeus in 1752.
-He based his scent categories on the medicinal qualities of plants, which he connected to the pleasantness of their odours from good (aromaticos) to nauseating (nouseosos).
+3. The first more complex classification system was created by the famous botanist Linnee (Linnaeus) in 1752.
+He based his scent categories on the healing properties of plants, which he connected to the pleasantness of their odours from good (aromaticos) to nauseating (nouseosos).
 The fourth group ‘alliaceos’ (garlic and onion/ sulphuric) was neutral to him.
-The fifth group (hircine = goaty), which was quite unpleasant contained ‘orchis’, a flower with a strong urinal touch, but it did have some erogenous qualities according to the scientist.
+The fifth group (hircine = goaty), which was quite unpleasant contained ‘orchis’, a flower with a strong urinal tone, but it did have some erogenous qualities according to the scientist.
 Number 6 consisted of buxus, cannabis and opium and 7 of helleborus (indicating plants like the Christmas rose) and dracontium (for example ‘skunk cabbage’).
 Other than what many people think, Linnaeus didn’t just describe plant odours.
 The animalic odours such as musk, civet and ambergris were listed under the first category ‘aromaticos’.

 Linnaeus, Odores Medicamentorum

 4. The Dutch scientist Zwaardemaker complemented this system in 1895, adding words like ‘empyreumatic’ which means ‘smoky or burnt’, referring to tobacco, coffee, chocolate and vanilla:

 5. But all these scales were still classifications along an axis of good and bad (hedonic) and quite one-dimensional.

 In 1911 therefore Hans Henning invented the first 3-D system.
 Every possible scent supposedly exists somewhere in this prism:

-6. The second more dimensional system was invented in 1927 by Crocker – Henderson, which was based on scales:
+6. The second multi-dimensional system was invented in 1927 by Crocker and Henderson, which was based on scales:

 In this system ‘Vanillin’ would be 7122.
 Caprylic meaning ‘goaty’.
 So 7 for fragrant, 1 for acid, etc.

-(Something smells ‘caprylic’ (Crocker – Henderson) or ‘hircinos’ (Linnaeus and Zwaardemaker))
+(A goat smells ‘caprylic’ (Crocker – Henderson) or ‘hircinos’ (Linnee and Zwaardemaker))

 7. One of the more recent classification systems was suggested by Jellinek in 1992.
 He combined emotions, tastes and scents.
 So besides classifying odorants, he looked at their effects:

 “my darling, there’s something so caprylic, alkaline and hircine about you tonight…”

-8. Last but not least I would like to mention the self-invented language Nasalo by the renowned Sissel Tolaas.
+8. Last but not least I would like to mention the invented language Nasalo by the renowned artist and linguist Sissel Tolaas.
 Her language is based on several existing vocabulaires worldwide.
-Not only do words from this language describe moods and atmospheres, but also combinations of very characteristic scents such as ‘wet dog’ and ‘puqsa’ which signifies ‘mold and mushrooms’.
-Her words tend to take away our prejudices inherent to certain sources of smell.
+Not only do words from this language describe moods and atmospheres evoked by scents, but also combinations of very characteristic scents such as ‘wet dog’ and ‘puqsa’ which signifies ‘mold and mushrooms’.
+Her words are meant to take away our prejudices inherent to certain sources of smell.
 Who said a sweaty wet dog can’t smell divine?
-After all ‘good’ and ‘bad’ are culturally determined after all.
+After all ‘good’ and ‘bad’ are culturally determined classifications.

 Connecting signifier and signified

-But all these words and examples will only be useful when we actual start smelling things, connecting signifier (word) and signified (smells).
-This would be a good starting point: bringing scents into academia.
+But all these words and examples will only be educational and useful once we actual start smelling things, connecting signifier (word) and signified (smells).
+This would be a good starting point: bringing scents into museums, academia and class rooms.

 At the Vrije Universiteit Amsterdam, where I work as a PhD-candidate, we already started.
-In Dutch there is only one abstract word for smells, which is ‘muf’ (a little ‘puqsa’).
+In Dutch there is only one abstract word for smells, which is ‘muf’ (a little ‘puqsa’ in Jahai).
 The word was embodied by (pretty serious) professors at the history department in our ‘muf’ bicycle cellar to emphasize and celebrate its importance (signifier and signified are merged).
-Words refer to nothing if we cannot experience their meaning, qualities and effects.
+Words only become meaningful when we can link them to real-life experiences.
 Let’s start expanding our smell vocabularies as of today!

 - Majid, Asifa, Burenhult, Niclas (2014), “Odors are expressible in language, as long as you speak the right language”, in Cognition, pp. 266 -270)